-The journalism program is designed to prepare students for careers in a wide range of communication fields.
-Students develop many skills needed to work in communications, such as writing, information-gathering, reporting, video production, online journalism, and media literacy.
+The Department of Journalism and Communication (JCOM) prepares students for careers in a wide range of communication fields.
+Students develop knowledge and skills in such areas as information gathering, writing, video production, online journalism, and media literacy.

-Students in the department have routinely won state, regional, and national awards in print and video journalism, multimedia and new technologies, and public relations.
-The faculty members are more than just teachers and researchers, but are veteran mass media professionals and nationally recognized scholars with experience as newspaper journalists, editors, TV producers, public relations specialists, and Web designers.
+JCOM students routinely win state, regional, and national awards in video and print journalism, multimedia and new technologies, and public relations.
+The faculty members are more than just teachers and researchers; they are veteran mass media professionals and nationally recognized scholars with experience as newspaper journalists, magazine writers, photographers, editors, TV producers, public relations specialists, and Web designers.

-Most students work as interns during their junior and senior year.
-We recommend all students complete a one-semester internship before graduation.
-Because of the hands-on learning students receive while in the program, students have substantial experience and are more likely to be hired post-graduation.
+The department recommends that all students complete a one-semester internship before graduation.
+Because of the hands-on learning students receive while in the program, they graduate with substantial experience and are more likely to be hired.

 Students receive a BS by completing all required courses in the major.
 To receive a BA, students must also gain proficiency in one or more foreign languages.

-- Broadcast/Electronic Media: This emphasis focuses on the distribution of video and audio content to a wide audience via television, radio, and the Internet.
-Students will learn to write radio and TV scripts, as well as how to use electronic media equipment.
-Students can get hands-on experience by getting involved with Utah Public Radio, Aggie radio, or Aggie TV.
+- Broadcast/Electronic Media: This emphasis focuses on the distribution of video and audio content to a wide audience through television, radio, and the Internet.
+Students learn to write radio and TV scripts and to use electronic media equipment.
+They gain hands-on experience through the department’s Aggie TV News.
+Opportunities are also available through Utah Public Radio and Aggie Radio.

 With a degree in journalism, students can pursue the following careers:

 - Talk show host

 - News analyst